 On todays’ agenda we have Cheetos shopping; One bag for each person in the house.

-Miss Mattie, our dog, may get one Our entire family will have orange fingers and wear big smiles for the rest of the day.
+Miss Mattie, our dog, may even get one.
+Our entire family will have orange fingers and wear big smiles for the rest of the day.
 Cheetos rock!

 I better add clips to our list.
 We want fresh Cheetos.
 After all, a bandit still lives in our midst.